SeveralClouds/clickstream-personalization-engine/README.md

 - ITEM_ID
     - This scenario uses the URL of the item as `ITEM_ID`

-The following scenario assumes that Google analytics is enabled and the Google tag is added to the website.
+-  Google analytics to be enabled and the Google tag added to the website.
 1. Open the Google Tag Manager menu
 2. Create a new tag with **Custom HTML** as the configuration.
 3. Paste the following code: